 Ultimately, utilizing these practice tests can significantly enhance a candidate’s confidence and readiness, paving the way for achieving their GED and advancing their educational and career goals.

-How to Get a GED in NC
+How to Get a GED in North Carolina

 To obtain a GED in North Carolina, individuals must follow a structured process.
 First, they should check their eligibility, ensuring they are at least 16 years old and do not already possess a high school diploma.